Faucet Basics: Part 5 Faucet Finishes

-Native brass requires a lot of maintenance.
+Native brass requires a lot of care.
 To reduce maintenance and increase durability, brass is given a protective coating.
-The most common coating is a layer of metal that does not require maintenance.
-But lacquer, paint and powder coatings are also used.
-They are less robust than the metals, but the come in colors that metals cannot match.
+The most common coating is a layer of a non-reactive metal that does not require maintenance.
+But lacquer, paint, and powder coatings are also used.
+They are less robust than the metals but they come in colors that metals cannot match.
 At least, not so far.

 The most common finish used on faucets is another metal and the most common metal is chrome.
-Chrome does tarnish, but the tarnish forms a very thin coat on the metal which is nearly invisible and which prevent further tarnishing.
+Chrome does tarnish but the tarnish forms a very thin coat on the metal which is nearly invisible and which prevents further tarnishing.

 The original faucet finish widely used in the late 19th and early 20th centuries was not chrome, however, it was nickel.
 Native nickel tarnishes very slowly at room temperature, and when alloyed with zinc and copper, tarnishes barely at all.
 Its disadvantage, however, is that it is a soft metal and shows wear rather quickly.
 When, in the 1930s, chrome became widely available, it quickly became the preferred faucet finish.

 Nickel is, however, making a comeback.
 With improvements in metallurgy and new methods of applying nickel to brass, including PVD (see below), the metal has seen a resurgence as a faucet finish.
 Highly polished and brushed finishes are the most popular.
 Brushed finishes have the advantage of not showing water spots or minor scratches as readily as polished finishes.